BellyProof Muscle V2 is now available (and it’s awesome!)

 Even though research into this matter is on going at all times, we all know that there are better and worse ways to build muscle mass.

 The exercises most people do, consist mainly of two phases.
-The concentric phase (which we like to call the way up), and the eccentric phase (which we like to call the way down).
+The concentric phase (which we like to call the way up – often seen in traditional bodybuilding exercises), and the eccentric phase (which we like to call the way down).

 Now this is true to whether you use body weight calisthenic exercises like a pull-up, as well as weight lifting exercises like deadlifts, biceps curls and virtually any other fitness exercise you see in the gym.
 What goes up must come down.